 - (1) The harmonised Biotope Area Factor (hBAF, or CBSh in French) is a weighted score between 0 and 1 which reflects the quantity and quality of green and water spaces.
 It is a simple way of expressing an area's potential for hosting highly string and evaluation after the permeability of the land, the height of the venetation layer (grass, shrubs, trees), the quality of green and water spaces.
 It is a simple way of expressing an area's potential for hosting highly string and evaluation and the height of the venetation layer (grass, shrubs, trees), the quality of green and water spaces.
-It is a simple way of expressing an area's potential for hosting highly string and evaluation and the height of the venetation layer (grass, shrubs, trees). - biodiversity and ecological functionality.
+It is a simple way of expressing an area's potential for hosting highly string and evaluation of the permeability of the land. - biodiversity and ecological functionality.
 It takes into account the permeability of the land, the height of the vegetation layer (grass, shrubs, trees), the quality of rooftop vegetation, etc.